Tulip4attoo/Soul-like-Game-UE5/README.md

 + Heavy use of Events to drive UI and gameplay reactions.
 + Mix of C++ & Blueprint and how to combine these effectively.
 + AI
-    + 2 types of Minion AIs with Behavior Trees (Roam, See, Get hit react, Chase, Attack).
+    + 2 types of Minion AIs with Behavior Trees: Melee and Ranged (Action list: Roam, See, Get hit react, Chase, Attack).
     + C++ & Blueprint Custom Behavior Trees Nodes
     + EQS for attack/cover locations by AI Powerups
 + UI elements for player attributes and projected widgets for enemy health.